Best Practices for Timers

 - Make sure the skill fails gracefully and communicates clearly to the user if there is a missing permission.

-- Make sure that the skill executes the API only if you are certain that the action should be executed.
+- Make sure that the skill runs the API only if you are certain that the action should run.

 - Plan for the fact that you can't set an explicit trigger time setting.
 The API sets the timer based on the moment that the server processes the request.

-- Inform the user if the suggested label is not unique.
+- Inform the user if the suggested label isn't unique.
 This applies only if the user is choosing the

 - Inform the user of the total number of timers that they have.
 For example, "You now have three timers set for <skillname>."

-- Ensure that your skill meets the requirements of the skill submission checklist.
+- Make sure that your skill meets the requirements of the skill submission checklist.